-Where the proposed Works will affect previously undisturbed ground, the Contractor shall ensure that an assessment as required by the Aboriginal Cultural Heritage Act 2003 (Qld) has been undertaken.
+Where the proposed Works will affect previously undisturbed ground or may cause harm to cultural heritage, the Contractor shall ensure that an assessment is undertaken in accordance with the Aboriginal Cultural Heritage Act 2003 (Qld), the Torres Strait Islander Cultural Heritage Act 2003 and the Queensland Heritage Act 1992.

 If, during an Activity, items of cultural heritage significance are discovered, construction shall cease immediately in the vicinity of the find.
-Any items found shall be left in an as-found condition and a temporary barrier shall be erected to prevent access to the find.
+Any items found shall be left in an as-found condition and a temporary barrier shall be erected to protect the cultural heritage and prevent access to the find.

 The Contractor shall immediately notify the Principal who will inform the department's cultural heritage officer.
+Works shall not recommence in the area of the cultural heritage find until the department's cultural heritage officer advises the works can recommence.